setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-status/review-1.md

 ### 18

-Notes about Executor exists from the date:  27.
+Notes about Executor (that is actually java-exec) exists from the date:  27.
 July 2024.

-java-vcs works top on that.
+java-vcs works top on that (Executor).
 Notes about java-vcs is in documents from 22.
 July 2024.

 Executor simplifies the work and also narrows down task implementation (task scope).